Is there finally more help in the fight against robocalls?

 Even when this system does launch, there are issues.
 T-Mobile has deployed the system for calls between its customers, but it doesn't work on iPhones yet.
 Old-fashioned copper landlines will be left out, too.

 Automated callers could circumvent new safety measures by buying real numbers and using those to call you.
-They could hack into businesses and hijack the phone lines, then use those to call out, said T-Mobile's Castle.
+They could hack into businesses and hijack the phone lines, then use those to call out, T-Mobile's Castle said.
 He said he has already seen that happen.